SymfonyCasts/symfony5/sfcasts/ep3-doctrine/sluggable.md

 you to make sure that you want to do that.
 So you can say yes or I'm actually going to  say P for yes, permanently.

-I committed my changes before recording recording, so when this finishes I'll run,
+I committed my changes before recording, so when this finishes I'll run,

 ```terminal
 git status